OfflineBrain/khexagon/src/commonMain/kotlin/package.md

 # Package io.github.offlinebrain.khexagon.math

-The package contains utility functions and classes that aid in performing various mathematical operations specific to the program's focus on coordinates and shapes in a hexagonal grid.
-Here's an abstract overview of the
+The package contains utility functions and classes that aid in performing various mathematical operations specific to the program's focus on coordinates and shapes in a hexagonal grid:
-package:

 - **Bresenham's Line Algorithm Functions**: These functions, named `bresenhamsLine`, implement the Bresenham's line generation algorithm.
 They can produce a symmetric line of coordinates between two points on a hexagonal grid.
+It's slightly modified to be symmetric, so that the line is the same when drawn from either point.

 - **Line Drawing Functions**: The package includes functions like `T.lineTo` that use the Bresenham's line algorithm to draw lines between two given coordinates on a hexagonal grid.